abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-05-23-algorithms-in-ml.md

 ### Clustering

-Clustering refers to dividing a population into multiple groups such that the the data points in the same group are more similar to each other than other groups.
+Clustering refers to dividing a population into multiple groups such that the the data points in the same group are more similar to each other than to data points from other groups.

 1. K-Means Clustering - These models work with euclidian distance between data points to form clusters and are the most preferred method for clustering.